 - Renewable Energies and Hydrogen (technologies and deployment)

-The IAs are at the core of a network of senior experts consisting of the Committee on Energy Research and Technology (CERT), four working parties and three expert groups – the IEA Energy Technology Network.
+The TCPs are at the core of a network of senior experts consisting of the Committee on Energy Research and Technology (CERT), four working parties and three expert groups – the IEA Energy Technology Network.
 More than 6,000 specialists carry out a vast body of research through these various initiatives (more than 1,400 projects to date).
 The CERT is supported by four expert Working Parties (end-use, fossil fuels, fusion and renewables) which oversee the activities of the IAs and evaluate their outcomes at the end of each term.
 The Working Parties provide leadership by guiding the IAs to shape work programmes that address current energy issues productively, by regularly reviewing their accomplishments, and suggesting reinforced efforts where needed.
-The Implementing Agreement for a Programme to Develop and Test Solar Heating and Cooling Systems (SHC IA) reports to the Renewable Energy Working Party (REWP).
+The Programme to Develop and Test Solar Heating and Cooling Systems (SHC TCP) reports to the Renewable Energy Working Party (REWP).
 Views, findings and publications of the SHC IA do not necessarily represent the views or policies of the IEA Secretariat or of all its individual member countries.
-For further information on the IEA, the CERT, Working Parties and the IAs, please consult www.iea.org/techinitiatives.
+For further information on the IEA, the CERT, Working Parties and the IAs, please consult www.iea.org/programmes/technology-collaboration-programme.